NBC

-The National Broadcasting Company (NBC) is an American commercial broadcast television and radio network, serving as the flagship property of NBC Entertainment, a division of NBCUniversal, which is a subsidiary of Comcast.
-It is one of NBCUniversal's two main flagship subsidiaries, alongside Universal Studios.
-It is the first and oldest major broadcast programming network in the United States.
+The National Broadcasting Company (NBC) is an American commercial broadcast television network, serving as the flagship property of NBC Entertainment, a division of NBCUniversal, which is a subsidiary of Comcast.
+It is one of NBCUniversal's two flagship namesake properties, alongside Universal Studios.
+It is the first and oldest major broadcast network in the United States.

 NBC's headquarters are located in New York City at Rockefeller Center's Comcast Building, the network's longtime home.
 The network's predecessor parent companies were integral to the center's construction.
 NBC also notably has offices at the NBC Tower in Chicago, Illinois, and at 10 Universal City Plaza in Los Angeles, California.

-Founded in 1926 by the Radio Corporation of America, later formally owned by General Electric (GE), Westinghouse, AT&T Corporation, and United Fruit Company, NBC is the oldest of the traditional "Big Three" American television networks in the 21st century (along with ABC and CBS) and is sometimes often referred to as the Peacock Network in reference to its stylized peacock logo, which was introduced in 1956 to promote the company's innovations in early color broadcasting.
+Founded in 1926 by the Radio Corporation of America through its newly created "National Broadcasting Company, Inc." division, then shortly thereafter co-owned by General Electric (GE), Westinghouse, and AT&T Corporation, NBC is the oldest of the traditional "Big Three" American television networks in the 21st century (along with ABC and CBS) and is sometimes referred to as the "Peacock Network" in reference to its stylized peacock logo, which was introduced in 1956 to promote the company's innovations in early color broadcasting.

-NBC has twelve owned-and-operated stations and has affiliates in almost every TV market in the United States.
+NBC has 12 owned-and-operated stations and has affiliates in almost every TV market in the United States.
 Some of the stations are also available in Mexico, the Caribbean, and Canada, via pay-television providers or in border areas over the air.

-The Peacock Network's corporate name was changed from National Broadcasting Company Inc., to NBC Universal Inc. along with the merger with the Vivendi Universal's entertainment division, and in 1986, NBC's controlled power was passed on to General Electric's $4.6 billion purchase with RCA.

 History

 NBC was formed in 1926 by the Radio Corporation of America (RCA) as the first and oldest major broadcast network in the United States.
 NBC was then owned by General Electric (GE), Westinghouse, AT&T Corporation and United Fruit Company.
-In 1932, the U.S. government forced GE to sell RCA and NBC due to antitrust violations.
+In 1932, the U.S. Government forced GE to sell RCA and NBC due to antitrust violations.
+Originally as a radio network, it pioneered commercial television in 1939, and the channel introduced colour TV in 1953.
 In late 1986, GE regained control of RCA through its $6.4 billion purchase of the company.
 Although it retained NBC, GE immediately closed or sold off most of RCA's other divisions and assets.

-In 2004, French media company Vivendi merged its entertainment assets with GE, forming NBCUniversal.
+In 2004, French media company Vivendi Universal merged its entertainment assets (Vivendi Universal Entertainment) with GE, forming NBCUniversal.
 Comcast purchased a controlling interest in NBCUniversal in 2011 and acquired GE's remaining stake in 2013.